 - Health care workers seeing patients must use appropriate personal protective equipment to ensure their safety.

 - For collecting a nasopharyngeal or throat swab or sputum for COVID-19 testing, health care workers must wear gown, gloves, surgical/procedural mask and eye protection (face shield or goggles).
 A N95 respirator is recommended for aerosolizing procedures.
 For more information, visit the page on personal protective equipment.

 - Patients can also go to a collection centre to be assessed and tested.
+Mouth rinse and gargle sample collection, an alternative to the nasopharyngeal swab, is available for children and adults.
 Patients can find the nearest collection centre by using the B.C.
 COVID-19 Collection Centre online finder tool or by calling 8-1-1 or by using the online self-assessment tool.

 - Please advise all patients being tested for COVID-19 to self-isolate until negative test results have been received.
 A How to self-isolate after a COVID-19 test handout is available for patients.

 FAQ for health providers explaining how the test works, what the test results mean, reasons for false negative results, the levels of virus shedding, and the sensitivity of the test.